-There is no one-size-fits-all approach to consolidating debt.
-There are some critical steps, however, for you to find the best debt consolidation tactic.
+There is no one-size-fits-all approach to consolidate debt.
 With so much debt and different types of debt, it can be very confusing to find the debt consolidation tactic that is the right match for your financial situation.

 The New York Federal Reserve reported in February 2020 that and household debt is reaching new heights:

 "Household Debt Tops $14 Trillion as Mortgage Originations Reach Highest Volume Since 2005